-ROANOKE COLLEGE RECIPROCAL AGREEMENT: Any full-time undergraduate student who enrolls in course(s) at Roanoke College, under the Hollins/Roanoke College Reciprocal Agreement (see page 10) remits all tuition to Hollins at its regular rate.
+ROANOKE COLLEGE RECIPROCAL AGREEMENT: Any full-time undergraduate student who enrolls in course(s) at Roanoke College, under the Hollins/Roanoke College Reciprocal Agreement (see page 11) remits all tuition to Hollins at its regular rate.

 SEVEN COLLEGE EXCHANGE: Hollins students participating in the Seven College Exchange Program remit tuition, room, and board to Hollins at its regular rate.
 Charges for any special fees (music, riding, laboratory) are billed to the exchange student by the host institution at the host institution's rates.
 Exchange students pay a \$25 nonrefundable application fee.
-Students receiving financial aid are eligible to participate in the abroad or exchange programs; however, since additional expenses for students are involved, they should consult with the director of financial aid before making a commitment.
+Students receiving financial aid are eligible to participate in the abroad or exchange programs; however, since additional expenses for students are involved, they should consult with the Director of

+Scholarships and Financial Assistance before making a commitment.
 Any amount of cost that exceeds Hollins' regular rate will be billed to the student.

 STUDY ABROAD: A per term administrative fee of \$650 is applied to all students who enroll in study abroad programs during fall or spring.
-The fee applies to students on Hollins Abroad program, Hollins affiliated programs, and programs sponsored by other institutions.
-The Hollins Abroad fee for students from other institutions is \$27,660 per term.
+The fee applies to students on Hollins Abroad programs, Hollins affiliated programs, and programs sponsored by other institutions.
+The Hollins Abroad fee for students from other institutions is \$28,305 per term.